commercialhaskell/stack/doc/build_overview.md

 !!! bug "To do"

-    There's some logic to deal with cyclic dependencies between test suites and benchmarks, where a task can be broken up into individual components versus be kept as a single task.
+    There is some logic to deal with cyclic dependencies between test suites and benchmarks, where a task can be broken up into individual components versus be kept as a single task.
 Need to document this better.
-Currently it's the "all in one" logic.
+Currently it is the "all in one" logic.

 ## Unregister local modified packages